ForgeFlow/ao-odoo/8.0/stock_picking_menu/README.rst

 This module adds new menu entries in the Warehouse menu:

-* Supplier Pickings
+* Receptions
-* Customer Pickings
+* Internal Transfers
-* Internal Pickings
+* Delivery Orders

 Credits